Christine K. Payne

 Research Interests

-Molecular mechanisms by which cells interact with materials, specifically nanoparticles and conducting polymers, with applications in nanomedicine and environmental exposure
+Molecular mechanisms by which cells interact with nanomaterials with applications in nanomedicine and environmental exposure

 Courses Taught